alinacharon/Python-OC-Lettings-FR/doc/source/installation.rst

 6. **Deployment on Render**:

    OC-Lettings is deployed on the Render platform for online access.
-If you need to update the deployment, follow these steps: \n
+If you need to update the deployment, follow these steps:
-   1. **Render Account**: Ensure you have an account on Render.\n
+   1. **Render Account**: Ensure you have an account on Render.
-   2. **Update Service**: In your Render dashboard, navigate to your existing web service.\n
+   2. **Update Service**: In your Render dashboard, navigate to your existing web service.
-   3. **Environment Variables**: Verify that any necessary environment variables, such as `SENTRY_DSN`, are correctly set in the Render dashboard under the "Environment" section.\n
+   3. **Environment Variables**: Verify that any necessary environment variables, such as `SENTRY_DSN`, are correctly set in the Render dashboard under the "Environment" section.
    4. **Trigger Redeploy**: If you push changes to your GitHub repository, Render will not automatically rebuild and redeploy your application.
-You should do it mannually.\n
+You should do it mannually.

 7. **CI Pipeline with GitHub Actions**: